mattmaynes2/aria/reports/research/03-SmartDevices.md

 - Which communication protocol(s) are supported by the device?

 - Are the interfaces used to communicate with the device well-documented?
-Are there tutorials and SDKs available?s
+Are there tutorials and SDKs available?

-- What restrictions does their API put on the system?
+- What restrictions does the device introduce to the system?
 For example, do users need to create an account with another company in order to use the device with our system?

 3.3 WeMo